Utility assessment: Power-log utility

-Bernouli himself assumed that the utility is logarithmic, that is, u(x)=log(x) where x is the amount of money; this was sufficient for solving the St. Petersburg paradox.
+Bernoulli himself assumed that the utility is logarithmic, that is, u(x)=log(x) where x is the amount of money; this was sufficient for solving the St. Petersburg paradox.
 Gustav Fechner also supplied psychophysical justification for the logarithmic function (known as the Weber–Fechner law).
 But Stanley Smith Stevens showed that the relation between physical stimulus and psychological perception can be better explained by a power function, that is, u(x)=x^{p}, with exponent p between 0.3 and 2.

 Many investigators tried to determine whether utility is better represented by logarithmic functions or by power functions.
 Using various methods, they showed that power functions fit utility data better.
 As a result, power functions were incorporated into psychological decision theories, such as Cumulative prospect theory, rank-affected multiplicative (RAM) weights model, and transfer of attention exchange (TAX) model.
 Some economic applications still use logarithmic functions though.

 Wakker noted that power functions can have a negative exponent, but in this case their sign should change so that they remain increasing.
 One way to define this generalized family of functions is:$u_r(x) = x^r/r$which is increasing for any exponent r ≠ 0.
 Moreover, the limit of this function when r → 0 is exactly the logarithmic function: $u_0(x) = \ln(x)$.
 Therefore, the family of functions u_{r}(x) for all real p is sometimes called power-log utility.